What's New @ Tech Connect

 New Technology Training Lab (Now Open): NYPL TechConnect iMac Creator Lab

-TechConnect is building a brand new iMac lab at Mid-Manhattan Library opening up this summer!
-This new lab will feature 20 iMac desktops along with courses on how to use the Apple desktop and the programs on it.
-One of the feature courses will be video editing on iMovie.
+TechConnect has built a brand new iMac lab at Mid-Manhattan Library that is now open!
+This new lab features 20 iMac desktops along with courses on how to use the Apple desktop and the programs on it.
+Some of the feature courses include Photoshop classes, Greenscreen classes, Stop Motion Animation and iMovie.

 The graduation for the Spring 2014 Project_<code> class was an amazing event where students celebrated their work and listened to a keynote on the future of online coding using HTML and CSS.